Orderaway & Touchmini - How To

 - Restaurant Keyboard

-- Use the "New Keyboard" or "Copy / Clone a Keyboard" options to create a new Keyboard shown below:
+- Use the New Keyboard or Copy / Clone a Keyboard options to create a new Keyboard shown below:

-- Ensure for any new Keyboard created, use the Filter Locations button (located within the bottom toolbar of the Keyboard designer) to limit the Locations which the Keyboard is active/available in.
+- Ensure for any new Keyboard created, use the Filter Locations option (located within the bottom toolbar of the Keyboard designer) to limit the Locations which the Keyboard is active/available in.
 This is especially important for multi-venue businesses.

 - Consider the naming convention of Keyboards.
 It's suggested adding the primary use-case into the description, so they are easy to find.
 Prefix examples/suggestions:

-- "POS" for any Touch POS Terminal specific keyboards.
+- POS - for any Touch POS Terminal specific keyboards.
 Examples:

 - Main Bar - POS Keyboard